robert-rc2i/ptq-client-webapp/README.md

 This will replace your current project with the latest changes from the git repo and install any new dependencies that the project may have added

 ### Option 2 - Step 4: Running the app (PQT-Client-Webapp)
 This step will make PQT-Client-Webapp available to any mobile device on your network.
-From the project root directory type the following commands:
+From the project directory type the following commands:

     npm run build
     npx serve -s build